Tips and List of Chores Chart for Stay at Home Moms

 Calendar Planning

-Structure your personal errands, housework, activities, appointments and more with the help of a calendar.
-You can make your own calendar or purchase a beautiful and useful Calendar for display.
+You can Structure your personal errands, housework, activities, appointments and more with the help of a calendar.

 To begin calendar planning

-• write out all of the things you must do on a piece of paper.
+• Write out all of the things you must do on a piece of paper.

 • Take each item and place it on your calendar for the month.